dhannywi/the_beatles_hangman/README.md

 # The Beatles Hangman
 ![The Beatles](https://github.com/dhannywi/the_beatles_hangman/blob/main/beatles_img.jpg)

-The Beatles Hangman is "The Beatles" themed interactive Hangman wordgame.
+The Beatles Hangman is **"The Beatles"** themed interactive Hangman wordgame.

 Using Beatles lyrics data from [The Guardian’s datablog](https://www.theguardian.com/music/datablog/2010/nov/16/beatles-lyrics-words-music-itunes), I decided to add a twist to the interactive Hangman wordgame that I did for  MITx: 6.00.1x “Introduction to Computer Science and Programming Using Python” course.

-For this “The Beatles Hangman” game, the second player will be the computer, who will be picking a word at random.
-The user has 8 guesses and with each guess the computer will print out the result and remaining available characters.
+For this game, the second player will be the computer, who will be picking a word at random.
+The user has 8 guesses, and with each guess the computer will print out the result and remaining available characters.
 These are words found in The Beatles' lyrics, so we’ll see if you are a true fan! ;)

-You can download the code and text file to start playing, but don't forget to put both files in the same folder so the program will load properly.
+## Implementation
+This project uses **Python 3.8.10**, you can download Python [here](https://www.python.org/).
+Specific Python dependencies are used, and some need to be installed prior to running the scripts:
+* `random`
+* `re`
+* `os`
+* `requests`: execute `pip install requests`
+* `BeautifulSoup`: execute `pip install beautifulsoup4`

+We are utilizing Genius.com API to scrape the lyrics.
+Get your free Client Access Token key by following the instructions [here](https://docs.genius.com/#/getting-started-h1) prior to running the program.

+## Getting started
+* Start by cloning the repository: `https://github.com/dhannywi/the_beatles_hangman.git`
+* Change directory to the lyrics scraper folder by executing `cd .\the_beatles_hangman\scraper\`

+## Usage
+* Once the lyrics are loaded, change directory to `game_code` by executing the command `cd .\the_beatles_hangman\game_code\`
-Have fun playing the game!
+* Execute `python3 beatles_hangman.py` to start playing the game!

 A successful game will look similar to the example below: